This section gives you a quick overview about the basic ideas of InterpretBank.

 Entry fields are used to write and edit terms.
 As default, only the basic fields "term" are shown.

-To add extra information, such as definitions etc, use the dedicated fields called "Notepad", "Info" and "Abb".
+To add extra information, such as abbreviations etc, use the dedicated fields called "Notepad", "Info" and "Abb".
 You can show or hide these fields using the two small icons on the right of the menubar.

 The table uses a paging feature: it will show you a fix amount of records (by default 10).
 You can move forth and back using the paging function on the bottom of the table.
+The pagin feature is key to make InterpretBank responsive.

 How glossaries are organized